Paradise found? Not quite. But damned if it doesn’t feel close to it.

 Every morning I would get up early, make coffee, and then watch the ever changing sunrise start a new day.
-The most stunning sunrises were when a distant cloud bank would hide the sun but rays of brilliant sunlight would shoot out from behind the cloud.
-Often a V shaped formation of gliding pelicans would slowly go by the window.
+The most stunning sunrises were when a distant cloud bank would cause rays of brilliant sunlight to shoot out from behind the cloud.
+Often a V shaped formation of gliding pelicans would slowly go by the window as the sun rose.

 * * *